Appeals & Writs of Habeas Corpus Overturn Your Criminal Conviction

 • Actual innocence

-If you have an eligible claim, you typically have only one opportunity to file it, making it essential to have an appeals lawyer or appeals attorney Houston with significant handling of writs of habeas corpus.
+If you have an eligible claim, you typically have only one opportunity to file it, making it essential to have an appeals lawyer in Houston with significant experience in handling writs of habeas corpus.

 • Notice of appeal must generally be filed within 30 days after sentencing.